Cornell University, Bronfenbrenner Center for Translational Research

 The Cornell University Action Research Collaborative (ARC) is seeking to hire a full-time research associate to work and manage on several projects across New York State.
 The mission of ARC is to develop and support equitable and sustainable research-practice-policy partnerships that can generate solutions to improve the lives of communities that are too often neglected.
 ARC approaches partnerships using multiple disciplinary perspectives and methodological approaches.
 Also, it is imperative that community partners are involved in all phases of projects (i.e., from study design to dissemination of findings).
 The overarching goal is for these projects to inform interventions and public policies that support the well-being of marginalized populations.
 The research associate will conduct and manage social scientific research projects on how structural, cultural, and political processes affect people’s experiences, as well as downstream outcomes in public policy and broader society.
 Applicants should have experience conducting quantitative or mixed-methods (quantitative and qualitative) social scientific research with multidisciplinary teams.
 The candidate will be expected to work on projects with faculty, graduate students, and undergraduate research assistants from multiple social scientific disciplines (e.g., nutrition, communications, psychology), as well as community and policy partners.
 A successful candidate must have obtained their PhD degree.

-To Apply: Please submit a cover letter, CV, 2 writing samples (e.g., curriculum, paper, progress reports), and names and contact information of 3 references to: https://academicjobsonline.org/ajo/jobs/27873.
+To Apply: Please submit a cover letter, CV, 2 writing samples (e.g., scientific paper, progress reports), and names and contact information of 3 references to: https://academicjobsonline.org/ajo/jobs/27873.

 Cornell Human Ecology explores the complexity of human life.
 We bring together a range of perspectives to understand the full context of the human experience and improve lives at every scale, from cells to society.
 Our research and academic programs focus on the interaction of humans with their biological, economic, social, and physical environments.
 Using Cornell's far-reaching extension network and the college's translational research methods, we deliver our findings directly to communities and families, ensuring that our work reaches those who need it most.